LouieOHagan/Simple-Weather-Website/README.md

 1. [Gitpod:](https://www.gitpod.io/)
     - Gitpod was the primary IDE used throughout the entirety of the project.
 1. [GitHub:](https://github.com/)
-    - GitHub is used to store the projects code after being pushed from Git.
+    - GitHub is used to store the project code after being pushed from Git.
     - The website is also deployed using GitHub Pages.
 1. [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
     - Photoshop was used to create the logo, hero image text, weather forecast icons, readme assets and editing photos for the website.